 The flu vaccines used in the national programme have a good safety record.

-The best time to have a flu vaccine is in the autumn, from the beginning of October to end of November, but don't worry if you've missed it, you can have the vaccine later in winter.
-Ask your GP or pharmacist.
+The best time to have a flu vaccine is in the autumn, from the beginning of September to end of November, but don't worry if you've missed it, you can have the vaccine later in winter.
+Ask your Pharmacist.

 Each year, the viruses that are most likely to cause flu are identified in advance and the World Health Organization (WHO) recommends which type of flu virus strains to include in the vaccine.

 Is there anyone who shouldn't have the flu vaccine?

 Most adults can have the injected flu vaccine, but you should avoid it if you have had a serious allergic reaction to a flu vaccine in the past.

 Read more about who shouldn't have the flu vaccine.